-- The fatality rate of Liechtenstein is subject to substantial fluctuation due to the country's small accident figures.
+- The fatality rate of Liechtenstein is subject to substantial fluctuation due to the country's small accident figures. - The vehicle fleet in Liechtenstein is much newer than the EU average.

 Remarkable road safety policy issues

 - Traffic rules in Liechtenstein are similar to those of most EU countries. - Liechtenstein has a drink-driving limit of 0,8‰ for all road users, which is higher than the limit in most EU countries.